kubernetes/enhancements/keps/sig-scheduling/5690-dra-preemption/README.md

   the returned reason in the pod's scheduling condition.

-In Alpha, the `dynamicresources` plugin implements `PodEligibleToPreempt` by checking whether any live nomination on `nodeName` still has a victim `ResourceClaim` waiting for deallocation (`Status.Allocation != nil`)—matching `DefaultPreemption`'s existing node-scoped check for terminating pods on `nominatedNodeName`—while a full cross-preemptor "assumed victim" simulation mechanism for both pods and `ResourceClaim`s (aligned with Workload-Aware Preemption) is deferred
+In Alpha, the `dynamicresources` plugin implements `PodEligibleToPreempt` by checking whether `nodeName` still has any victim `ResourceClaim` waiting for deallocation (`Status.Allocation != nil`)—matching `DefaultPreemption`'s existing node-scoped check for terminating pods on `nominatedNodeName`—while a full cross-preemptor "assumed victim" simulation mechanism for both pods and `ResourceClaim`s (aligned with Workload-Aware Preemption) is deferred